Monday, 23 December 2024

 Mozilla’s response and plans

-Responding to the revelations, Mozilla’s vice president of communications, Brandon Borrman, emphasised that while user data remained secure, the “outside interests and activities of Onerep’s CEO do not align with our values.”
+Responding to the revelations, Mozilla’s vice president of communications, Brandon Borrman, emphasised that while user data remained secure, the “outside financial interests and activities of Onerep’s CEO do not align with our values.”
 Mozilla’s swift action to dissolve the partnership with Onerep reflects its unwavering dedication to privacy and transparency, setting a precedent for how tech companies might navigate similar challenges.

 As Mozilla navigates this transition, Borrman assures users that the organisation is committed to ensuring a smooth shift to alternative solutions prioritising user privacy.
 Although details of a replacement service or the future of the Monitor Plus subscription remain unspecified, Mozilla focuses squarely on user interests and privacy protection.